risan/risanb.com/content/code/switching-to-hugo.md

 tags: [hugo]
 images: [/img/hugo.png]
 ---
 Another day, another static site generator to switch to.
 The curse is real.
 Instead of writing more blog posts, I ended up messing up with the platform.
-It was once powered by [Jekyll](/code/new-blog/).
-It was once using a [custom static site generator](/code/i-create-my-own-static-site-generator/) that I wrote myself.
+It was once powered by [Jekyll](/posts/new-blog/).
+It was once using a [custom static site generator](/posts/i-create-my-own-static-site-generator/) that I wrote myself.
 It was once built on top of [Gatsby](https://github.com/risan/risanb.com/tree/gatsby).
 And now I'm switching to [Hugo](https://gohugo.io/)—the world's fastest static site generator.
-And I'm very happy with it.
+And ...

 Gatsby is great.
 Although it was a bit awkward at first, the GraphQL is so powerful.
 It's more flexible for us to query and transform our data.
 It has tons of plugins ready to use.
 I really like their Sharp plugin that can be used for resizing and optimizing images—which are done through the comfort of a GraphQL query.
 Or the `gatsby-remark-images` that can automatically generate a traced-SVG that acts as a placeholder for all of our images.